confluentinc/ksql/docs/installation/server-config/config-reference.rst

 .. code:: sql

-    CREATE STREAM y AS SELECT f0 FROM x;
+    CREATE STREAM y AS SELECT f0 FROM x EMIT CHANGES;

 The statement selects a single field as the value of stream ``y``.
 If ``f0`` has the integer value ``10``,